 If you’ve been dating someone for at least four to five months and feel confident that you’re heading toward commitment, the time may be right to talk to your children, advises Walfish.
 Tell them what you admire about your new partner, and encourage them to share both negative and positive feelings about the idea of your being with someone new.
 Actively listen and validate their feelings before planning a joint outing so everyone can meet.
 They may be cool to your new partner at first; just let them come around on their own time and keep communicating.

-And if the relationship is still gelling?
-Have fun dating when your kids are with their other parent or family members.
+If the relationship is still gelling, have fun dating when your kids are with their other parent or family members.
 “If you introduce your children to someone who you are dating casually, this may create uncertainty and ambivalence for them about intimacy if things don’t work out,” says Walfish.
 Be honest, but she suggests saying you're going out with a friend without offering unnecessary detail.

 Don’t Have Sex Too Soon